leonitousconforti/the-wireguard-effect/README.md

 # the-wireguard-effect

 the-wireguard-effect has turned into a couple of things.
-It started as a `Cross platform wireguard api client for nodejs built on wireguard-go with effect-ts`, but has since added a cross platform UI built with electron, a cross platform CLI to control some wireguard interfaces without needing to install anything, a wireguard demo server that implements the same protocol as demo.wireguard.com so it will work with all the existing examples, a lot of helpers and examples for config generation, and integration + e2e testing.
+It started as a `Cross platform wireguard api client for nodejs built on wireguard-go with effect-ts`, but has since added a cross platform UI built with electron, a cross platform CLI to control some wireguard interfaces without needing to install anything, a wireguard demo server that implements the same protocol as demo.wireguard.com so it will work with all the existing examples, a lot of helpers and examples for config generation, and unit + e2e testing.

 ## Motivation/ideation :bulb: